kanidm/kanidm/book/src/accounts/intro.md

 ## Viewing Default Groups

 You should take some time to inspect the default groups which are related to default roles and permissions.
-Each group has a description to explain it's purpose.
+Each group has a description to explain its purpose.
 These can be viewed with:

 ```bash
 kanidm group list --name idm_admin